News Explorer

 Reading settings Description macOS iOS tvOS

 Defines the default view for articles.
-This is discussed in more detail in section Primary view above.
+This is discussed in more detail in section App level default article view above.

 Manual Reader view